8 Symptoms Of Cyclothymic Disorder And When To Seek Help

 • Bipolar disorder with psychotic symptoms is another severe form of bipolar disorder.
 Mood episodes associated with this type of bipolar disorder may include delusions or hallucinations.
 These symptoms are features of psychosis, a severe mental health disorder in which thoughts and emotions are so impaired that contact is lost with external reality.

-• Cyclothymic disorder, also known as cyclothymia, is a form of bipolar disorder that can be characterized by distinct episodes of hypomania and depressive symptoms.
+Cyclothymic disorder, also known as cyclothymia, is a form of bipolar disorder that can be characterized by distinct episodes of hypomania and mild depression.

 Overall, a person with cyclothymic disorder will likely experience hypomanic episodes, but manic episodes typically do not occur.
 In fact, rather than being bothersome, some people report feeling increased productivity and focus as a result of their symptoms.
-Unfortunately, without proper treatment, things can quickly take a turn for the worst.
-Therefore, it is important to seek help as soon as symptoms are evident, even if they don’t appear to be disruptive to daily life or obligations.
+People with cyclothymic disorder may not seek treatment, because their symptoms may not seem severe.
+However, without proper treatment, cyclothymic disorder may progress to bipolar disorder.
+If you believe that you’re experiencing symptoms of cyclothymic disorder, seek medical help.

 • Grandiose personality.
-Grandiosity refers to having an unrealistic sense of superiority.
+Grandiosity refers to having an unrealistic sense of superiority or inflated self-esteem.
 It may be characterized by viewing oneself as better than others, viewing others as inferior, or believing that one has traits that are unique only to the affected person.

-• Distractibility, inability to concentrate on one subject.
-Despite attempts to carry on a conversation or complete a task, when episodes of hypomania occur, the affected individual often feels like it is impossible to “stay on track.”
+• Distractibility, the inability to concentrate on one subject.
+Despite attempts to carry on a conversation or complete a task, when episodes of hypomania occur, the affected individual often finds it is impossible to “stay on track.”
 They may begin several projects but not complete any of them.

 • Excessive involvement in risky behavior.
 Risky behaviors may have a high potential for negative consequences.
 Examples include going on spending sprees, having an extra-marital affair, or experimenting with recreational drugs.

 • Distinct changes in mood or behavior that are observable by others.
-These mood changes often involve a “powerful personality” or attention-seeking behavior, an unusually high elevation in mood, and a lack of empathy toward others.
+These mood changes (possibly seen as emotional reactivity or emotional instability) often involve a “powerful personality” or attention-seeking behavior, an unusually high elevation in mood, and a lack of empathy toward others.

 • Severe fatigue or lack of energy.
 The fatigue associated with depressive episodes usually occurs suddenly and may leave the individual feeling like they don’t have the energy to accomplish even simple tasks, such as bathing or drinking enough water each day.